Fasih-developer/Fasih-developer/README.md

-I'm Fasih Ullah, a passionate programmer and Frontend developer.
+I'm Fasih Ullah, a computer science undergratuade and Frontend developer.
 I specialize in HTML, CSS, and JavaScript and am dedicated to crafting modern, dynamic websites.

 Do:
 - Design to HTML, CSS, JavaScript.